Lincoln High School (Manitowoc, Wisconsin): History

 The original building was finished in 1923, making Lincoln High School the oldest standing public high school in the state of Wisconsin.
 Since its completion, there have been eight renovations or additions to the school.
 The first was in 1930, with the addition of a pool.
 The west wing and third floor were added in 1942, followed by a first-floor library wing, a music wing, and a cafeteria wing in 1955.
 In 1956 the auditorium underwent its first major renovation.
 Built in 1961 was the John F. Kennedy Physical Education Center with a new girls' locker room.
 The original technology education wing was added in 1983.
 From 1996 to 2000, construction of a $16.5 million renovation and addition took place.
 These improvements included the addition of a new gymnasium and a new swimming pool to the J.F.K.
 Center, a new science lab wing, and an overhaul of the auditorium.
 This expansion added nearly 100000 sqft to the school.
 In 2010, the floors, walls and bleachers in the J.F.K.
 Fieldhouse were renovated.

 Athletics

 Lincoln won the state championship in boys' cross country in 1929.

+Lincoln won the state championship for basketball in 1963.